Dr. Jim Webber

 Biography

-Dr. Jim Webber is Neo4j’s Chief Scientist and Visiting Professor at Newcastle University.
-At Neo4j, Jim leads the Systems Research Group, working on a variety of database systems research topics including query languages and runtimes, scale, and fault-tolerance.
-He also co-authored several books on graph technology including Graph Databases - 1st and 2nd Editions (O’Reilly), Graph Databases for Dummies (Wiley), and Building Knowledge Graphs (O’Reilly).
+I am Neo4j’s Chief Scientist and Visiting Professor at Newcastle University, UK.
+At Neo4j I lead the research group, working on a variety of database topics including query languages and runtimes, temporality, streaming, scale, and fault-tolerance.
+I have also also co-authored several books on graph technology including Graph Databases - 1st and 2nd Editions (O’Reilly), Graph Databases for Dummies (Wiley), and Building Knowledge Graphs (O’Reilly).

-Prior to Neo4j, Jim worked on fault-tolerant distributed systems.
+Prior to Neo4j, I worked on fault-tolerant distributed systems.
 First at Newcastle University startup Arjuna and then for a variety of clients for global consulting firm ThoughtWorks.
-Along the way Jim co-authored the distrubuted systems books REST in Practice (O’Reilly) and Developing Enterprise Web Services - An Architect’s Guide (Prentice-Hall).
+Along the way I co-authored the distrubuted systems books REST in Practice (O’Reilly) and Developing Enterprise Web Services - An Architect’s Guide (Prentice-Hall).

-Jim’s blog is located at https://jimwebber.org and he tweets sometimes at @jimwebber.
+My blog is located at https://jimwebber.org and I tweet sometimes at @jimwebber.

 Interests